jason-mac/FitnessWorkoutLogger/README.md

 - As a user, I want to create and save multiple workout plans for the week (e.g., Push-Pull-Legs or Upper-Lower splits) so that I can organize and switch up my training effectively.

-- As a user, I want to be able to view daily workout volume, and weekly workout volume for any particular chosen day or week.
+- As a user, I want to be able to view the workout volume for any logged workout.